Virtute 1 Mission

 Col. Villadei with Marcello Azzoni, R&D Chief.

-The Italian crew of Virtute 1: Lt.
+Virtute 1 Italian Crew: Lt.
 Col. Landolfi, Col. Villadei and Eng.
-Carlucci.
+Carlucci from CNR.

-Virtute 1 brought an all-Italian crew.
-In addition to Col. Villadei, medical Lt.
-Col. Landolfi and Engineer Carlucci from the CNR were also on board.
+Virtute 1 carried an all-Italian crew.
+In addition to Col. Villadei, also Lt.
+Col. Landolfi, the medical officer, and Eng.
+Carlucci from CNR on board.

-The SFS1 has undergone a review of the requirements to comply with the safety parameters required by the FAA (Federal Aviation Administration) and some experiments will be housed in the pockets of the suit, which supports up to 12 G of acceleration.
+The SFS1 has undergone a revision of its requirements to meet the safety parameters required by the FAA (Federal Aviation Administration), and some experiments will be housed in the pockets of the suit, which can withstand up to 12 Gs of acceleration.

 Press conference

-Extract of the press conference, with an in-depth analysis of the SFS1 by Col. Villadei.
+Extract from the press conference, with an in-depth analysis on SFS1 by Col. Villadei.